Welcome to today's edition of the Rush 24-7 podcast.

 Leftist reporters believe this.

-It is absolutely said they're the ones that pollute our culture with these kinds of theories.
+They're the ones that pollute our culture with these kinds of theories.

 They're the ones that pollute our culture reporting this kind of dribble.

-Uh, and then they drive on by, they create this mess, they drive on by down to the next event, and they start blowing it up too.
+And then they drive on by, they create this mess, they drive on by down to the next event, and they start blowing it up too.

-Hence the name drive-bys, and they're everywhere.
+Hence the name drive-bys.

-They're in sports, they're in news.
+They're in news.

 And another example of this, by the way, is this vaccination business.

-Literally out of the blue, there is a massive controversy in the Republican Party over vaccinations necessary for our kids for an outbreak of measles.
+Out of the clear blue of the Western sky, all of a sudden, literally out of the blue, there is a massive controversy in the Republican Party over vaccinations necessary for our kids for an outbreak of measles.

-And we're being told that the Republicans oppose mandatory vaccines, and the Republicans don't want government to be involved in this, and the Republicans therefore against public health.
+And we're being told that the Republicans oppose mandatory vaccines, and the Republicans don't want government to be involved in this, and the Republicans, therefore, against public health.

-And of course, it's just like the Republicans and the war on women with that question, Stephanopoulos kept ridiculously asking Mitt Romney, do you support contraception?
+And of course, it's just like the Republicans and the war on women with that question Stephanopoulos kept ridiculously asking Mitt Romney, do you support contraception?

 It wasn't even an issue.